Hammerskins: Recruitment

-The Hammerskins logo, depicting two claw hammers crossed, is based on a fictitious neo-Nazi organization depicted in the 1982 film Pink Floyd – The Wall.
-The portrayal of the fictional group in the film was intended to show Nazism negatively.
-Their logo and the motto "Hammerskins forever, forever hammerskins" ("H.F.F.H.") often appear in their paraphernalia and tattoos.
-Crew 38 and Hammerskins members also frequently identify themselves with the slogan "838", meaning "hail [the] crossed hammers" (the initialism H.C.H. translates into the eighth, third and eighth letters of the alphabet).

-As of October 12, 2018, their website showed six U.S. chapters: West, Northwest, Midland, Confederate, Northern, and Eastern, and chapters in Australia, Canada, France, Germany, Hungary, Italy, New Zealand, Portugal, Spain, Sweden, Luxembourg, and Switzerland.

 United States

 Individual members have been involved in many violent attacks and hate crimes, mostly in the US, although these have not been organized by the group.

 Many Outlaw Hammerskins members attended the 2002 NordicFest, and the group was planning to provide security for a white pride festival hosted by the National Knights of the Ku Klux Klan.
 The Outlaw Hammerskins are now defunct.

 Many of its members have been convicted of harassment, assault and even murder.
 On August 5, 2012, Hammerskin Wade Michael Page was shot by police and died of a self-inflicted gunshot wound to the head after he killed six people in a Sikh temple in Oak Creek, Wisconsin.
 Page had become a "fully patched" member of the Hammerskins in autumn 2011, according to the Anti-Defamation League.
 He played in at least three Hammerskin-affiliated bands; End Apathy, Definite Hate and 13 Knots.
 According to media sources and civil rights organizations, End Apathy, Wade's main band, had played at several recent Hammerskin events in the United States prior to the shooting-spree.